 The problem with emails nowadays is that how the hell my future publisher is going to scrape together enough hand-written letters by me to put into a book when I die?
-Look at the collection of letters by Saul Bellow, P. G. Wodehouse, Scott Fitzgerald, etc. and you will see what I mean.
+Look at the collection of letters by Saul Bellow, P. G. Wodehouse, Scott Fitzgerald and you’ll see what I mean.
 Now your natural reaction would be: “Why would any publisher at all want to collect your letters?
 They don’t even know that you exist.”
 That’s technically not true.
 Some publishers do know that I exist.
 The other day I went to a publisher in San Francisco to inquire about the status of my submission.
-The receptionist threw her arms in the air as if to give me a hug: “Not you again.”
+The receptionist recognized me immediately: “Not you again.”

-Making publishers aware of my existence is the first step in catapulting me into stardom in the publishing world.
-If Kirsten Stewart and the likes can become movie stars just by making people talk about how bad their acting is, why can’t a writer become famous just by making people talk about how bad his or her writing is?
-First of all, I have exactly what they have: an absolute and undisputable lack of talent.
-I fancy that if I keep on bothering publishers the way I’m doing it right now, eventually my name would pop up during one of their publishing conventions where everyone was sharing things that make them want to quit pretending to care about literature altogether.
-One publisher would raise the glass and say: “There is this one mediocre girl who keeps on creating new email addresses and bombarding my inbox no matter how many times I have reported her old address as spam.
-Every year I have to spend a solid ten minutes of my time deleting emails sent from her alone!
+Making publishers aware of my existence is the first step in catapulting me into stardom.
+If Kirsten Stewart and the likes can become movie stars just by making people talk about how bad their acting is, why can’t I become famous by making people talk about how bad my writing is?
+First of all, I have exactly what they have: an absolute and indisputable lack of talent.
+I fancy that if I keep on bothering publishers the way I’m doing right now, eventually my name would pop up during one of their publishing conventions where everyone was sharing things that make them want to quit pretending to care about literature altogether.
+One publisher would raise the glass and say: “There is this one mediocre girl who keeps creating new email addresses and bombarding my inbox.
+Every year I have to spend a solid ten minutes deleting emails from her alone!
 That’s like half of my reading time already.”
 Then someone would ask him for that mediocre girl’s name, and somewhere under the bar and on top of a young pretty aspiring writer, a respectable voice would scream out: “It’s that girl you’re talking about!
 I remember seeing her name on the stack of manuscripts we keep as emergency toilet papers.”
-There I calculate, out of the sheer need to stand out and assert his reputation as someone who recognizes talents in the darkest place, a young and inexperienced publisher would state an unpopular opinion: “Hold your horses, gentlemen.
+There, I calculate, out of the sheer need to stand out and assert his reputation as someone who recognizes talents in the darkest place, a young and inexperienced publisher would state an unpopular opinion: “Hold your horses, gentlemen.
 I don’t think her writing is that bad!
 It’s just moderately bad.
-If approached with an open mind, it can be passed as one of those horrendous chick-flicks popular among teenage readers nowadays.”
-You see, if that publisher has had a little bit too much of wine, he might even go as far as to claim that he would publish my writing.
-The chance of him doing so is probably less than 0.000001%, but there is still a chance.
+If approached with an open mind, it can be passed as one of those horrendous chick-flicks popular among young adult readers nowadays.”
+You see, if that publisher had had a little bit too much of wine, he might even go as far as to claim that he would publish my writing.
+The chance of him doing so is less than 0.000001%, but there is still a chance.

-Now that we have established that I’m not entirely irrational in preparing for my posthumous collection of letters, let me go ahead with my plan.
-I figure that if my poor publisher can’t find any of my handwritten letters (because you know, pens have gone extinct since Jesus came and invented keyboards a thousand years ago), the next thing they look into would be my emails.
-God bless America, since I know that NSA, government, Internet companies and big corporations have been moderating my emails for my own good, I have been putting my emails into folders with colorful labels and detailed descriptions to make it easier for them to read.
-It takes me no time at all to find all the emails that I believe would be instrumental in helping total strangers to talk about me as if they had known me all along after I was dead.
+Now that we have established that I’m not entirely irrational in preparing my posthumous collection of letters, let me go ahead with my plan.
+I figure that if my poor publisher can’t find any of my handwritten letters – you know, pens have gone extinct since Jesus came and invented keyboards a thousand years ago – the next thing they look into would be my emails.
+God bless America, to make it easier for NSA, government, Internet companies and big corporations to moderate my communications for my own good, I have been putting my emails into folders with colorful labels and detailed descriptions.
+It takes me no time to find all the emails that I believe would be instrumental in helping strangers talk about me as if they had known me all along, after I was dead.

-I first focus on the emails that I sent to those important to me: my future self, my imaginary boyfriend, guys taking my order at the nearby café, people I don’t get along so well but I reckon would be famous one day so I’d better suck up to them.
-I also look into the folder that marks “College” because one’s education, together with one’s look and one’s income, has always been an important factor to judge that person.
-Then I thought my publisher would probably want to check the emails that I sent to my friends, roommates and my family too, so I go over them as well.
+I first focus on the emails that I sent to those important to me: my future self, my imaginary boyfriend, guys taking orders at the nearby Coupa, people I don’t really like but reckon would be famous one day so I’d better suck up to them.
+I also look into the folder that marks “College” because one’s education, together with one’s look and one’s income, has always been an important factor in judging that person.
+Then I thought my publisher would probably want to check the emails that I sent to my friends, roommates and family, so I go over them as well.
 I can totally see how my posthumous collection of emails would captivate and fascinate my future audience.
-To prove my point, I would like to share some of them with you here.
+To prove my point, I would like to share some of them with you.

 Dear 40-year-old Chip,

-You receive this email because I know that if you’re like me, you’d love to receive emails from people who you know for sure love you more than anything else in the world.
-Besides, I have just found out about this service that lets you send emails to your future self, and if you sign up, they would give you a coffee coupon of $10.
+You got this email because I know that you love to hear from people who love you more than anything else in the world.
+Besides, I have just found out about this service that lets you send emails to your future self, and if you sign up, they would give you a coupon of $10.
 You know what kind of things I’m willing to do for $10.

-I hope that you have found yourself a publisher by now, because you are going to die soon and unlike painters, writers don’t suddenly become famous just because they are dead.
+I hope that you have found yourself a publisher by now.
+You are going to die soon and unlike painters, writers don’t suddenly become famous just because they are dead.

 I would also like to share with you some life-hacks I have accumulated over time in case you get so caught up in fame and forget.